byronmurg/vtml/docs/documentation/javascript.md

 In VTML script tags can use variables set on the server.

 !!!
-Be warned that variables are templates as JSON !!!
+Be warned that variables are templated as JSON !!!

 ```html
 <v-nodejs target=$number >